petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 > **Remember: [Akka.NET actors are lazy](http://petabridge.com/blog/akkadotnet-what-is-an-actor/)**.
 They don't do any work when they're not receiving messages.
 They don't consume resources when they're inactive.

 #### How do `Dispatcher`s relate to our broken chart?
-As we realized before, our chart isn't updating because the actor doing the graphing (`ChartingActor`) is not synchronizing its events with the UI thread.
+As we realized before, our chart isn't updating because the actor doing the graphing (`chartingActor`) is not synchronizing its events with the UI thread.

-To solve this problem, all we have to do is change the `ChartingActor` to use the `CurrentSynchronizationContextDispatcher`, and it will automatically run on the UI thread for us!
+To solve this problem, all we have to do is change the `chartingActor` to use the `CurrentSynchronizationContextDispatcher`, and it will automatically run on the UI thread for us!

 BUT: we want to do this without touching our actual actor code.
-How can we deploy the `ChartingActor` so that it uses the `CurrentSynchronizationContextDispatcher` without modifying the actor itself?
+How can we deploy the `chartingActor` so that it uses the `CurrentSynchronizationContextDispatcher` without modifying the actor itself?

 Time to meet HOCON.